SECTION 1. Chapter 21A of the General Laws is hereby amended by inserting after section 26 the following sections:-

 “IC2”, the Interstate Chemicals Clearinghouse, an association of state, local, and tribal governments that promotes a clean environment, healthy communities, and a vital economy through the development and use of safer chemicals and products.

-“Manufacturer”, any person, firm, association, partnership, corporation, governmental entity, organization, combination or joint venture which produces a consumer product containing a chemical listed on the Toxic Chemicals in Consumer Products list or an importer or domestic distributor of a consumer product containing a chemical listed on the Toxic Chemicals in Consumer Products list and that is produced in a foreign country.
-In the case of a consumer product made with components made by different manufacturers, the manufacturer is the manufacturer who produced the component containing the chemical listed on the Toxic Chemicals in Consumer Products list or alternatives assessment substance.
+“Manufacturer”, any person, firm, association, partnership, corporation, governmental entity, organization, combination or joint venture which produces a consumer product containing a chemical listed on the toxic chemicals in consumer products list, as established in section 28, or an importer or domestic distributor of a consumer product containing a chemical listed on the toxic chemicals in consumer products list and that is produced in a foreign country.
+In the case of a consumer product made with components made by different manufacturers, the manufacturer is the manufacturer who produced the component containing the chemical listed on the toxic chemicals in consumer products list or alternatives assessment substance.
 If the consumer product or component is produced in a foreign country, the manufacturer is the importer or domestic distributor; provided, however, that if a company from whom an importer purchases the consumer product or component has a United States presence or assets, that company shall be considered to be the manufacturer.

 “Practical quantification limit”, the lowest concentration of a chemical that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness and comparability during routine laboratory operating conditions.
 The practical quantification limit is based on scientifically defensible, standard analytical methods.
 The practical quantification limit for a given chemical may be different depending on the matrix and the analytical method used.